STUDY TOUR AND SERVICE PROGRAM IN

 - Zach Solomon, medical student participant, Baylor College of Medicine

 Interhealth South America has been coordinating study and service programs in Ecuador for North American health professions students and

-addition, emphasis is placed on medical Spanish language acquisition, with practical skills development in patient interviewing and examination.
-The format provides guided group and individual
+health services.
+In addition, emphasis is placed on medical Spanish language acquisition, with practical skills development in patient interviewing and examination.
+The format provides guided

 format provides guided group and individual clinic experiences and service in global health, coordinated with immersion language learning.